2020 NCAA Division I FBS football season: Conference responses

 Following the decisions, the ACC, Big 12, and SEC all issued statements affirming their intent to play as scheduled in the fall.
 The Big Ten's decision became politicized, with President Donald Trump having criticized closures of university campuses, and having pushed in particular for the Big Ten to play in the fall.
 After the decision to postpone the season, the Big Ten formed a taskforce to investigate options for a return to play.

 On September 16, the Big Ten approved an eight-game conference season that would begin October 24, and conclude on December 19 with cross-division matchups between each seed (with the game between the top seeds played as the Big Ten Championship Game).
-The conference is instituting a daily antigen testing protocol beginning September 30; PCR tests will be used to confirm positives found via antigen testing.
-Players who test positive on both tests will be removed from play for at least 21 days and undergo cardiac tests during this period, and will have to be cleared by a cardiologist before they can return to play.
-Positivity rates among participating teams and the local population will also be a factor: teams with a positivity rate above 5% or a population positivity rate above 7% will be required to halt all activity for seven days.
+The conference instituted a daily antigen testing protocol beginning September 30; PCR tests were used to confirm positives found via antigen testing.
+Players who tested positive on both tests were removed from play for at least 21 days underwent cardiac tests during this period, and were required to be cleared by a cardiologist before they could return to play.
+Teams with a positivity rate above 5%, or whose population has a positivity rate above 7%, were required to halt all activity for seven days.

-In response to the Big Ten's reversal, Pac-12 commissioner Larry Scott stated that the conference was awaiting authorization by health officials in California and Oregon to resume full-contact practices, and that it was also monitoring the air quality impact of ongoing wildfires in the western United States.
+In response to the Big Ten's reversal, Pac-12 commissioner Larry Scott stated that the conference was awaiting authorization by health officials in California and Oregon to resume full-contact practices and that it was also monitoring the air quality impact of ongoing wildfires in the western United States.
 The conference secured a provider for rapid testing earlier in the month.
 On September 24, the Pac-12 officially announced that it would allow football, basketball, and winter sports seasons to resume, with plans to play a seven-game conference season beginning on November 6, and concluding with the Pac-12 Championship Game on December 18.

 The same day, the Mountain West announced that it too had approved an eight-game conference season beginning October 24.
 The next day, the MAC unanimously approved a six-game season beginning in November.